-The in air technique starts after the take-off, Jessica Ennis brings both arms up and both lower legs back under her until she hits the peak of her jump.
+The in-air technique starts after the take-off, Jessica Ennis brings both arms up and both lower legs back under her until she hits the peak of her jump.
 After she hits her peak height, she brings her hands and feet forward to prepare for the landing.

 The feet land first and slide into the sand as the body moves forward into the space created by the body.
 Some long jumpers roll to one side during the landing to lessen the impact at the end of the long jump.

-Combined events athletes often execute the technical elements with more precision then some of the world-class long jumpers.
+Combined events athletes often execute the technical elements with more precision than some of the world-class long jumpers.
 The combined event athletes need to learn several events and spend more training time on the basics.

-Jessica Ennis is good example of solid technical execution of the long jump and is a good example to show young jumpers.
+Jessica Ennis is a good example of solid technical execution of the long jump and is a good example to show young jumpers.